Hon. Catherine Elizabeth de Blaquiere1

 Mary McDermott is the daughter of Christopher McDermott.1 She married Arthur French, 1st Baron de Freyne of Coolavin, son of Arthur French and Margaret Costello, in 1818.1

-From 1818, her married name became French.1 As a result of her marriage, Mary McDermott was styled as Baroness de Freyne of Artagh on 16 May 1839.
-As a result of her marriage, Mary McDermott was styled as Baroness de Freyne of Coolavin on 5 April 1851.
+From 1818, her married name became French.1 After her marriage, Mary McDermott was styled as Baroness de Freyne of Artagh on 16 May 1839.
+After her marriage, Mary McDermott was styled as Baroness de Freyne of Coolavin on 5 April 1851.

 Citations